Yoga Poses for Strength: 10 Asanas for a Stronger, More Powerful You

 9. Eight-Angle Pose (Astavakrasana)

-Watch below how to master the Eight-Angle Pose:
+Watch below how to master the eight-angle:

 YouTube video